Communication Failure Mapping Tool

 • Facility → EMS

-• Corporate → Facility (policy, staffing, QA
+• Corporate → Facility (policy, staffing, QA)

-• Missing or delayed steps
+• Missing or delayed steps in communication pathways

-✔ Track Key Notifications
+Key Notifications to Track

 • Change in condition